Head and neck cancer: Management

 Improvements in diagnosis and local management, as well as targeted therapy, have led to improvements in quality of life and survival for people with head and neck cancer.

 After a histologic diagnosis has been established and tumor extent determined, such as with the use of PET-CT, the selection of appropriate treatment for a specific cancer depends on a complex array of variables, including tumor site, relative morbidity of various treatment options, concomitant health problems, social and logistic factors, previous primary tumors, and the person's preference.
 Treatment planning generally requires a multidisciplinary approach involving specialist surgeons, medical oncologists, and radiation oncologists.

 Surgical resection and radiation therapy are the mainstays of treatment for most head and neck cancers and remain the standard of care in most cases.
 For small primary cancers without regional metastases (stage I or II), wide surgical excision alone or curative radiation therapy alone is used.
 For more extensive primary tumors or those with regional metastases (stage III or IV), planned combinations of pre- or postoperative radiation and complete surgical excision are generally used.
-More recently, as historical survival and control rates have been recognized as less than satisfactory, there has been an emphasis on the use of various induction or concomitant chemotherapy regimens.
+More recently, as historical survival and control rates have been recognized as unsatisfactory, there has been an emphasis on the use of various induction or concomitant chemotherapy regimens.

 Surgery

-Surgery as a treatment is frequently used for most types of head and neck cancer.
+Surgery is frequently used as a treatment for most types of head and neck cancer.
 Usually, the goal is to remove the cancerous cells entirely.
 This can be particularly tricky if the cancer is near the larynx and can result in the person being unable to speak.
 Surgery is also commonly used to resect (remove) some or all of the cervical lymph nodes to prevent further spread of the disease.
 Transoral robotic surgery (TORS) is gaining popularity worldwide as the technology and training become more accessible.
-It now has an established role in the treatment of early stage oropharyngeal cancer.
+It now has an established role in the treatment of early-stage oropharyngeal cancer.
 There is also a growing trend worldwide towards TORS for the surgical treatment of laryngeal and hypopharyngeal tumours.

 CO_{2} laser surgery is also another form of treatment.
 Transoral laser microsurgery allows surgeons to remove tumors from the voice box with no external incisions.
 It also allows access to tumors that are not reachable with robotic surgery.
 During the surgery, the surgeon and pathologist work together to assess the adequacy of excision ("margin status"), minimizing the amount of normal tissue removed or damaged.
 This technique helps give the person as much speech and swallowing function as possible after surgery.